sanity-io/react-native-with-sanity-presentation-mode/README.md

 #### NOTE: pnpm is recommended, development using other package managers has not been rigorously tested.

 #### Steps:

-1. Setup your environment in the Vercel Console:
+1. Create 3 Vercel projects, one for the root folder's vercel.json that does rewrites so you can serve the whole project from one domain (attach this to a project named how you want for that domain), one for Expo and one for the API.

+2. Link the root directory and each workspace to its corresponding vercel project (use `npx vercel link` in each directory and follow the prompts).

+3. In the Vercel Console add the following env vars:
-    #### API Env Vars:
+    #### API Project Env Vars:
     Configure all env variables in Vercel for the Development, Preview, and Production envs in the Project -> Settings -> Environment Variables console
-    For local dev in the "api" workspace, `vercel dev` will auto-load the Development env into memory, so you don't need to do anything
+    For local dev in the "vercel_api" workspace, `npx vercel dev` will auto-load the Development env into memory, so you don't need to do anything
     #For deployed API, Vercel should pick up the Production env from the Vercel console
     Note that for Development you can leave PRIVATE_SANITY_VIEWER_TOKEN as a regular var (sensitive not supported for Development), but in Preview/Production it should be set to sensitive to avoid being bundled with any FE code